LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_curated_db.rst

 Of course, the ideal situation would be that you have a reference set of barcode sequences for all possible species in your dataset.
 In the next subsection, we will look at how to match your OTUs to a reference set: :ref:`Reference Sets <id_local>`.

 An alternative approach to classification uses phylogenetics to assign taxonomy based on phylogenetic placement.
-We look at one method to do this in the `Phylogenetic Classification <phylogenetic_classification>` subsection.
+We look at one method to do this in the :ref:`Phylogenetic Classification <phylogenetic_classification>` subsection.